How Often Should I Review My Strategic Initiatives?

-As a customer success manager, I work with AchieveIt customers to continuously optimize their processes and uncover the best ways to use the AchieveIt platform to help reach their goals.
+As a customer success manager, I work with AchieveIt customers to continuously optimize their processes and uncover the best ways to use the AchieveIt platform to help them reach their goals.
 These leaders are always asking about what best practices other AchieveIt champions are adhering to – how they can best use the tool, create a culture of execution, report using more accurate data, etc.

 The question that comes up more than any other is, “What is the magic number of times to gather reporting updates for my plan?”
 Or, “How often do other AchieveIt users review their initiatives, and what frequency works best?”

 The short answer is – if you’re collecting updates with a regular cadence at all, you’re on the right track.

 The long and disappointing answer is, there is no magic number.
 Each AchieveIt customer uses a different update frequency that works for their organization.

 However, there are baby steps you can take today to help you find your organization’s update frequency that works best.
 Depending on where you lie on the scale below, here are some ideas to help reach the next level of efficacy in tracking and monitoring your plans.

 “We’re still trying to wrap our heads around status reporting.”